CoEDL/ILR/docs/_pages/rpi_setup.md

 ﻿---
-title: "Router Setup"
+title: "Raspberry Pi Setup"
-permalink: /router_setup/
+permalink: /rpi_setup/
-excerpt: "How to quickly install and setup the router for use in the Indigenous Language Robots project."
+excerpt: "How to quickly install and setup the Raspberry Pi for use in the Indigenous Language Robots project."

 toc: true